-It stands on a rocky peak in the Sasso Caveoso district with a fabulous view o the city and the Gravina.
+It stands on a rocky peak in the Sasso Caveoso district with a fabulous view of the city and the Gravina.

 The Santa Maria di Idris church is a unique 15th-century rock church.
-The church adjoins the 12-the century church of San Giovanni in Monterrone.
+The church adjoins the 12th-century church of San Giovanni in Monterrone.
 So, the two churches make a unique Rupestrian church complex.